Haseeb-Faroooq/WeatherTracker/README.md

 Dynamic UI: Clean design with weather icons and color-coded temperature displays.

 Responsive Layout: Works seamlessly on desktops, tablets, and mobile devices.

+It will have tools such as java script, html etc